Blogs

 “Having hope links your past and present to the future.
 You have a vision for what you hope will happen.
 Having hope is important to the very act of being a human being.”
 As Dr. Judith Rich writes, “Hope is a match in a dark tunnel, a moment of light, just enough to reveal the path ahead and ultimately the way out.”

-Consequently, we can say then that Biblical definition of hope is “the sure and confident anticipation of getting what God has promised believers in Christ for the future.”
-In the simplest term Biblical hope is built on faith.
+Consequently, we can say that the Biblical definition of hope is “the sure and confident anticipation of getting what God has promised believers in Christ for the future.”
+In the simplest terms, Biblical hope is built on faith.
 The believer’s hope is not a faint or obscure wish but a firm foundation in Christ.
 “This hope we have as an anchor of the soul, both sure and steadfast, and which enters the presence behind the veil” [Hebrews 6:19].

-The Word of God lays a clear emphasis on Hope as a virtuous quality because it contains no doubt, always trusting in God’s faithfulness and presence no matter what and how the circumstances, whether it is good or it is bad.
+The Word of God lays a clear emphasis on Hope as a virtuous quality because it contains no doubt, always trusting in God’s faithfulness and presence, no matter what and how the circumstances, whether it is good or it is bad.
 “For you, O Lord, are my hope, my trust, O Lord, from my youth.”
 [Psalm 71:5].

 FURTHER REFERENCES: